Murder of Logan Mwangi: Murder

-On 21 July 2021, Logan tested positive for COVID-19Under the COVID-19 pandemic related rules of the time he had to spend 10 days isolated at home.
+On 21 July 2021, Logan tested positive for COVID-19.
+Under the COVID-19 pandemic related rules of the time he had to spend 10 days isolated at home.
 Cole and Williamson made him spend his period of isolation separated from the rest of his household in his room.
 He was last seen alive by someone outside the household on 27 July.
 That day Cole had a FaceTime call with a friend who saw Logan colouring on the stairs and described him as appearing "happy and joyful".

 The precise chain of events which led to Logan's death is unknown with different suspects providing different accounts.
 However, physical attacks on him appear to have escalated on 29 July possibly due to a broken stereo which was blamed on Logan.
 Logan's social worker made a visit to the household that day but was not allowed to see him due to his illness.
 An altercation between Williamson and Mulligan took place that afternoon with the latter physically preventing the former from leaving the property and both appearing very emotionally agitated.
 Shortly after 2.43am on 31 July, Cole and Mulligan were recorded on CCTV footage removing Logan's body from the house.
 They then made a second trip to discard his damaged pyjama top.
 Someone in one of the neighbouring houses overheard a verbal disagreement at 5am between a woman and a man where the former expressed concern that her son had disappeared.

 Police investigation and trial

 Soon after the overheard disagreement, Williamson called the police to say that Logan was missing.
 A police search began and the child's body was quickly found in the River Ogmore.
 He showed no signs of life and was pronounced dead at the Princess of Wales hospital.
 63 external injuries were counted on the boy's body as well as damage to his internal organs.
-Pathologists described his injuries as "indicative of a severe, localised blunt force trauma injury", said he would have survived them for "at least several hours" and that his carers "would have been aware" that he was injured.
+Pathologists described his injuries as "indicative of a severe, localised blunt force trauma injury", said he would have survived them for "at least several hours" and that his caretakers "would have been aware" that he was injured.

 Cole, Williamson and Mulligan were all arrested on suspicion of murder on the day after the discovery of Logan's body.
 They initially denied responsibility for Logan's death, first saying that he had disappeared from their home without their knowledge.
 However, evidence uncovered during the investigation suggested that they had all participated.
 This included CCTV footage of the two males removing the body, the nature of Logan's injuries and indications that Williamson had been awake throughout the night the body was discarded.
-Angharad Williamson, John Cole and Craig Mulligan were found guilty of murder and peverting the course of justice in Cardiff Crown Court in April 2022.
+Angharad Williamson, John Cole and Craig Mulligan were found guilty of murder and perverting the course of justice in Cardiff Crown Court in April 2022.
 They were later sentenced in June 2022 to life sentences with a minimum 28, 29 and 15 years respectively.